It’s to Die For: Caring for the Poor in an Age of Consumerism

 “Linda, you’re crazy!”

 Really?
 Then what does this quote by St. Irenaeus mean?
 “The glory of God is man fully alive.”
 Let that sink in a moment.
 You see, God needs us.
 It’s true.
-Anyone ever tell you that before?
+Has anyone ever told you that before?

-So, you see, you MUST WAKE UP because this broken world needs you!
+So, you see, this broken world needs you!
 God needs you!
 Now more than ever.

 Never, Never, Never Give Up

-God was always longing to grow me into the person he meant for me to be.
-It was me resisting; me not being present to him; me missing the mystery and majesty that surrounded me because I was just too busy to notice, or more likely, too afraid.
-Instead I skipped along trying to drown out his voice, “Lalalalalalalala I can’t hear you!”
+God always longed to grow me into the person He meant for me to be.
+It was me resisting, not being present to Him, and missing the mystery and majesty that surrounded me because I was just too busy to notice or, more likely, too afraid.
+Instead, I skipped along, trying to drown out His voice, “Lalalalalalalala, I can’t hear you!”

-We can be so enmeshed in, and blinded by, the things of this world we miss out on our whole purpose for being here.
-If you are going through life day-after-unremarkable-day; schlepping through the same routine to ad nauseum – STOP IT!
-Your life has a purpose people…you matter that much!
+We can be so enmeshed in and blinded by the things of this world we miss out on our whole purpose for being here.
+If you are going through life day after unremarkable day, schlepping through the same routine ad nauseum – STOP IT!
+Your life has a purpose.
+You matter that much!

-We are all called to holiness; called to use the gifts and talents already given us for God’s kingdom work right here – right now.
+We are all called to holiness, to use the gifts and talents already given us for God’s kingdom work right here – right now.
 It just takes awareness on our part.
 (I would highly recommend Anthony DeMello’s book by the same name, Awareness).

 “Hell begins on the day when God grants us a clear vision of all that we might have achieved, of all the gifts which we have wasted, of all that we might have done which we did not do” Gian Carlo Menotti

 It was too late for Ilyich, but not Tolstoy.
-He discovered his purpose and rejected his aristocratic life to follow Jesus’ teachings – in particular – the Sermon on the Mount.
-Years later, his writings also had a profound impact on Mahatma Gandhi, Martin Luther King Jr. and countless others.
+He discovered his purpose and rejected his aristocratic life to follow Jesus’ teachings – particularly the Sermon on the Mount.
+Years later, his writings also profoundly impacted Mahatma Gandhi, Martin Luther King Jr., and countless others.

 Alrighty then, you’re pumped and ready to go, right?
 You’re packing your sandals and camel hair coat and checking Google Maps… for what?
 A sign from God?